gto76/standard-aliases/README.md

 * Command-line completions are automatically assigned to functions, depending on what commands they use.

-* Commands for accessing the framework:
+* Commands for accessing the framework
   * **`ty COMMAND`**  prints function's body (short for `type`),
   * **`rc`**  opens configuration file (`~/.standardrc`) in default editor,
   * **`fu`**  opens `standard_functions` in default editor.